archivesunleashed/archivesunleashed.org/content/aut/index.md

 ## Citing Archives Unleashed

-Your citations help to further the recognition of using open-source tools for scientific inquiry, assists in growing the web archiving community, and acknowledges the efforts of contributors to this project.
+Your citations help to further recognize using open-source tools for scientific inquiry, assist in growing the web archiving community, and acknowledge the efforts of contributors to this project.

 How to cite the Archives Unleashed Toolkit or Cloud in your research: